juxhouse/bela-resources/API.md

 Dependencies are uniquely identified by the combination of `from` element, `to` element and `name`.

-An element can have more than one dependency on another element as long as these dependencies have different names.
+An element can have more than one dependency to another element as long as these dependencies have different names.

 ```
 {